rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-30-3d82e52596b98011-appeal-no-6583-of-2025-filed-by-rachit-agrawal.md

 source: sebi
 stocks: []
 tags:
-- rti-appeal
-- right-to-information
+- appeal
 - good-and-bad-deliveries
+- information-disclosure
 - physical-securities
-- appellate-authority
-- information-disclosure
+- rti
 title: Appeal No. 6583 of 2025 filed by Rachit Agrawal - RTI Appeal on Good and Bad Delivery Norms
 ---